 Getting enough sleep is probably the most important thing you can do for your health, and something that many of us miss out on.
 It is vital for overall health, brain function, and can help curb inflammation, improve your memory, and even help you live longer.
 And all of that will help make you a better runner.

-Take care of that hard working body and it will take care of you.
+Take care of that hard-working body and it will take care of you.
 A regular therapeutic massage can improve performance by stimulating blood and lymph and helping to keep the leg muscles, joints, and tendons in optimum shape.
 It can also improve recovery and reduce the risk of injury.

 Read More!
 3 Reasons Massage will Improve Your Running

-Fascial Stretch Therapy is another form of body work which has many benefits for runners.
+Fascial Stretch Therapy is another form of bodywork which has many benefits for runners.
 FST is a type of assisted stretching that targets not only the muscles, but the fascia, the connective tissue that surrounds muscles, bones, and joints.
-It also targets the entire joint and joint capsule, using traction to remove restrictions from movement and to stimulate lubrication.
+It also targets the entire joint and joint capsule, using traction to remove restrictions on movement and to stimulate lubrication.
 This will improve performance and make you a better runner by increasing your range of motion, decreasing pain, and improving muscular function, balance and symmetry.